yeeunsong/SinGAN/README.md

 # Objectives for this Project
-By using SinGAN, I was trying to make Deep Learning Dataset using only 1 input data.
+By using SinGAN, I tried to make Deep Learning Dataset using only 1 input data.
-By Style Transfer using SinGAN, it can create random samples for Deep Learning.
+By Style Transfer using SinGAN, I could create random samples for Deep Learning using just 1 data.

 # Result for this project